Jonathan2251/lbd/source/gpu.rst

   Associating Sampler Variables and gpu executing texture instruction

 Explaining the detail steps for figure above as the following.
-Please skip the following if you understand from figure above.

 1. In order to let the 'texture unit' binding by driver, frontend compiler must pass the metadata of 'sampler uniform variable' (sampler_2d_var in this example)